chris-15/ECommerce-BackEnd-Weekly-Challenge13-/README.md

 ## Tests

-No tests conducted for this application.
+No tests conducted for this application but the users can test the GET, POST, PUT, and DELETE requests using Insomnia.

 ## Credits